 Francis steers Kiswahili Learning Centre business development, marketing and student admission operations while also doubling as an instructor.
 A Kiswahili and other African languages enthusiast, Francis is passionate about the advantages of competency in foreign languages.
 He is also fluent in Kiswahili and two other languages.

 Francis is a registered and practising engineer in the Province of Alberta, Canada and also an MBA graduate(2012), University of Alberta.

-Andrew is widely travelled and well versed in African languages and cultural matters.
-He obtained his Bachelor of Commerce degree from University of Nairobi, Kenya and his Masters degree from Carleton University, Canada.
-He holds a PhD in Public Administration, University of Ottawa, Canada.
+Rogers is widely travelled and well versed in African languages and cultural matters.
+He obtained his Bachelor of Education degree from, Kenya and his Masters degree from Howard University, USA.
+He holds a PhD in languages, University of , USA.

 Hannah Goodwill - Volunteer Liaison

 Hannah Goodwill is a staff member at the Kiswahili Learning Centre.
 In 2015, she spent three months volunteering at primary and special needs schools in Nairobi, Kenya.
 Being a Volunteer Liaison affords Hannah an opportunity to share with visitors interested in Africa about the realities of communication barriers, her cultural integration journey, and memorable experiences in East Africa.

 Hannah has a Psychology degree from MacEwan University, Canada.